Karen033/CPS714-Data-and-Analytics/README.md

 # CPS714-Data-and-Analytics

-Currently everything is at the default setup, front-end and back-end stuff needs to be changed for our project.
-Tables also need to be created with dummy data in the database.

-To run host locally, use the following commands in the terminal: cd CPS714, npm run dev
+To run locally, use the following commands in the terminal: cd CPS714, node server.js, npm run dev